phinixplus/docs/source/cpu/regfile.typ

 == Data Registers
 The data registers are the most versatile set of registers available.
+Sixteen (16) are provided, denoted #emph[\$xN] (where N, a single hexadecimal digit ranging from 0 to 9 and then from A to F).

+#note[
-Sixteen (16) are provided, denoted #emph[\$xN] (where N, a single hexadecimal digit, ranges from 0 to 9 and then from A to F).
-They are intended to store values loaded from or to be stored to memory and to be the subject of most arithmetic and logic operations the CPU performs.
+	Data registers are intended to store values loaded from or to be stored to memory and to be the subject of most arithmetic and logic operations the CPU performs.
+]

 #figure(table(columns: 3,
 	table.header([Architectural Name], [Convention Name], [Saving]),